mattermost/mattermost-developer-documentation/site/content/integrate/getting-started/integration-contribution-guidelines.md

 ---
-title: "Guidelines for Contributing"
+title: "Sharing My Integration"
 date: 2017-09-10T12:33:36-04:00
 subsection: Getting Started
 ---

-# Guidelines for Contributing an Integration
+# Sharing is Caring

 Contributing an integration is a great way to add new functionality to your system and to share with the community.
 We want the process to be easy and want to help you produce a great integration that others will enjoy as well!